algosup/2024-2025-project-3-quickest-path-team-1/documents/management/ProjectCharter.md

 # V. Risks

 - **Time**: We only have 6 weeks to complete the project, and might run out of time if we encounter too many problems.
-In this case, we will prioritize the tasks according to the order defined in [scope](#b-project-scope).
+In this case, we will prioritize the tasks according to the order defined in [scope](#ii-project-scope).
-- **Time of algorithm**: It is complicated to create this algorithm which works in one second maximum.
+- **Time of algorithm**: It is complicated to create this algorithm which works in one second maximum to find the shortest path with 23 947 347 nodes.